cdurf1/Trial/Manage_maintain_HA_lustre_fs_5_0.md

 <a id="5.11"></a>
 ## Reconfiguring Corosync and Pacemaker for a server

 Pacemaker and Corosync configuration is required for each server if you are creating or expanding a high-availability file system.
 Intel® Manager for Lustre* software automatically configures Corosync and Pacemaker for each managed HA server that you add, so that manual configuration of Pacemaker and Corosync should not normally be required.
-See MAKEREF Add one or more HA servers.
+See <a href="Creating_new_lustre_fs_3_0.md/#3.4">Add one or more HA servers</a>.

 An administrator may need to reset or configure Pacemaker or Corosync when performing maintenance on a server, altering the server's configuration, or troubleshooting problems with those services.
-See MAKEREFPacemaker configuration and MAKEREFCorosync configuration for more information.
+See <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">Pacemaker configuration</a> and <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">Corosync configuration</a> for more information.

 <a id="5.12"></a>
 ## Reconfiguring NIDs for a server

 Intel® Manager for Lustre* software automatically configures NIDs for each managed server that you add, so that manual NID configuration should not normally be required.
 However, an administrator may need to reconfigure NIDs for a server when performing maintenance on a server, altering the server's configuration, or troubleshooting problems network interfaces.
-See MAKEREF NID Configuration.
+See <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">NID Configuration</a>.

 <a id="5.13"></a>
 ## Decommission a server for an MGT, MDT, or OST